 You can measure progress by developing key metrics to identify when those actions have been successful.
 Metrics also allow you to make incremental changes to maintenance systems and gauge their impact.

-An example of a standard maintenance and production metric is OEE, which compares ideal equipment performance vs its actual performance.
-Other measures might include inventory turnover, reported accidents, or PM tasks acquitted, planned maintenance percentage, etc.
+An example of a standard maintenance and production metric is OEE, which compares ideal equipment performance to its actual performance.
+Other measures might include inventory turnover, reported accidents, planned maintenance percentage, etc.